 1. Your website is too new

 New websites typically don’t get noticed by Google straight away.
-Google always tries to serve the best sites possible for your searches, and while your website might be the best one for certain search terms, it still takes some time for Google to trust your website and match it up to those terms.
+Google always tries to serve the best sites possible for your searches, and while your website might be the best one for specific search terms, it still takes some time for Google to trust your website and match it up to those terms.

 2. Your website is slow